nyc-cto/community-agreement/README.md

 TL;DR: Be kind.
 Be mindful.
 Be Inclusive.

-The NYC[x] Innovation Fellows cohorts consist of people from diverse backgrounds to ensure that the solutions developed by MOCTO reflect the diversity of people in New York City.
+Fellows in the NYC Mayor's Office of the Chief Technology Officer consist of people from diverse backgrounds to ensure that the solutions developed by MOCTO reflect the diversity of people in New York City.
 Each Fellow brings a unique perspective to the table and we value that perspective.

-Cultivating a healthy work culture is an important component of MOCTO’s vision for the NYC[x] Innovation Fellows program.
+Cultivating a healthy work culture is an important component of MOCTO’s vision for all of our Fellows programs.
 To ensure that Fellows have a rewarding experience, we need agreement on how we relate to each other during our short but intense sprints.

 As a Fellow, you agree to the following: